vimeo/timeserieswidget/README.md

 automatically show large numbers using a prefix.  like graphite does, but configurable

 ```
-anthracite_url
+events_url
-es_url
+events_query
 ```
-show events from anthracite and/or elasticSearch (logstash) datasource.
+show events from Elasticsearch (via [anthracite](https://github.com/Dieterbe/anthracite/), logstash or others).
+Using the events_query you can narrow it down.

 ```
 line_stack_toggle: 'line_stack_form_flot',